virtualarchitectures/DS-Property-Percolator/README.md

 ### Platform-Specific Terms of Service

-**The Data Stories extension records only what a user already sees while browsing at a normal, human reading pace.
-It does not send automated requests or crawl pages independently.** However, neither platform's terms recognise this as a meaningful distinction.
+**The Data Stories extension only records content that the site sends to the user's browser while the they browse the site at a normal, human reading pace.
+The extension does not send automated requests or crawl pages independently.** However, neither platform's terms recognise this as a meaningful distinction.

-Researchers should be aware of the following clauses before collecting or publishing data.
+Researchers should be aware of the following clauses in each site's T&Cs before collecting or publishing data.

 **Daft.ie** ([Terms and Conditions](https://support.daft.ie/hc/en-ie/articles/5127313728273-Terms-and-Conditions-of-use-of-Daft), Section 8, last reviewed 18/05/2026) explicitly prohibits: